-- will primarily increase the student's knowledge, while benefiting the cooperating organization; - meets all criteria developed for a certain department's internship (see website for specific internship criteria); - will include training or mentoring in new skills and knowledge.
+- meets all criteria developed for a certain department's internship (see website for specific internship criteria); - will include training or mentoring in new skills and knowledge.

 For more information regarding field experiences or internships, contact your faculty advisor or the Student Career Advisor.